-The computation differs whether the taxpayer prepares annual financial statements in terms of International Financial Reporting Standard number 9 (IFRS 9) or not.
+The computation differs whether the taxpayer prepares annual financial statements in terms of International Financial Reporting Standard or not.
 Many larger companies are obliged to prepare their financial statements in terms of IFRS in general and IFRS 9 in particular.